 So amazing that I didn’t even get a picture of it.

 What I did get a few weeks later though is ask if they could share what was on those little heavenly nuggets, AND THEY DID.
 You are going to want it for allllll the things.

-I highly recommend Spiceology’s Togarashi blend.
+I highly recommend this Togarashi from The Spice Guy.
 The flavor is amazing, and the price is RIGHT.
 I’m a huge fan of all of their products, so drop by and pick some things out!

 I use an electric spiralizer to do this that attaches to my blender, but you can use a hand-powered one as well.
 You can even skip the spiralizing completely and just cut these into rounds to stir-fry as well.
 They’ll still be amazing.

-For this recipe, I stir-fried the zucchini in some canola oil and bacon grease.
+For this recipe, I stir-fried the zucchini on our Blackstone in some canola oil and bacon grease.

 Yeah, you read that right.

 You can sub all oil if you don’t have any bacon grease laying around, but I really like the flavor that the bacon grease provides.
 They don’t get greasy at all, and OMG the bacon flavor is there in the background making everything so much better.

 Next time I make this I’d like to do a mixture of veggies and toss in some onions, red peppers, and carrots.
 Colorful, beautiful, and flavorful!

 Are you on the zoodle bandwagon yet?
 I was really hesitant.
 I LOVE me some pasta.
 Nothing can really sub for it, so the idea of vegetables instead of pasta just wasn’t really appealing to me.